fionaeking/python-hangman-game/README.md

 # Installing
-To get a development env running:
+To get a dev environment running:
+* Clone the repo
 * Create a virtual environment
 * pip install -r requirements.txt